silverstripe/developer-docs/en/03_Upgrading/07_Deprecations.md

 Note that the output for this won't be very easy to read.
 You might prefer instead to install [lekoala/silverstripe-debugbar](https://github.com/lekoala/silverstripe-debugbar) as a dev dependency.
 Deprecation warnings will be logged in the "messages" tab of the debugbar.

-[warning]
+> [!WARNING]
-The debugbar will *not* show you any deprecation warnings that are triggered from XHR/AJAX requests or which are triggered after the middleware has finished generating the debugbar for the response.
+> The debugbar will *not* show you any deprecation warnings that are triggered from XHR/AJAX requests or which are triggered after the middleware has finished generating the debugbar for the response.
-[/warning]

 ## Deprecation warnings in the CLI